-2.5.
+2.4.
 Eligibility of activities

 The project shall encompass a range of activities aimed at achieving its objectives and maximizing its impact.
-Project actions shall include regional events, awareness-raising campaigns, workshops, training and capacity-building for local actors in the three pillars; networking events and advocacy efforts all of which serve to mobilize stakeholders and provoke a positive change in their communities.
-Any event that is focused on building a sense of community and exchanging best practices, fostering a spirit of cooperation among members, is recommended.
+Project actions shall include national events, workshops, training and capacity-building for local actors in the three pillars; networking events and advocacy efforts all of which serve to mobilize stakeholders and provoke a positive change in their communities.
+Any event that focuses on building a sense of community and exchanging best practices, fostering a spirit of cooperation among members, is recommended.